Healthy chocolate and vanilla bliss balls

 Eating one or two makes for a great healthy snack, especially after a workout when you’re looking for a little protein or energy boost.

-Some of my other bliss balls/protein balls recipes you should also try are:
+Some of my other bliss balls/protein balls recipes you should also try are: BERRY BLISS BALLS

-or these MATCHA PROTEIN BALLS for something a little bit different
+or these MATCHA PROTEIN BALLS for something a little bit different.

 chocolate vanilla bliss balls in a bowl

-A couple of tips for making these chocolate vanilla bliss balls
+Tips for making these chocolate vanilla bliss balls

 • You can use coconut butter instead of coconut oil, for a more creamy, fudgey consistency.